St Mary’s Hospital

 Person centred care and rehabilitation is central to the approach at St Mary’s Hospital.
 The staff are committed to providing the highest standard of care and rehabilitation.
-The team work in partnership with those we support and their families to meet the complex needs of those who present with cognitive, behavioural and emotional difficulties and those struggling with mental health problems whose behaviours could be seen as challenging.
-St Mary’s can also support people who have additional physical disabilities as well as those with sensory impairments.
+The team work in partnership with those we support and their families to meet the complex needs of those who present with cognitive, behavioural and emotional difficulties and those struggling with mental health problems whose behaviours could be seen as challenging to services.
+St Mary’s Hospital can also support people who have some additional physical disabilities as well as those with sensory impairments.

 The philosophy of care at St Mary’s Hospital is based on maximising quality of life and encouraging social and community integration.
 A strong emphasis is placed on collaborative goal-focused rehabilitation.
 People are supported to make decisions, undertake voluntary work and access the community.
-Skills are taught and support given to promote recovery and develop confidence in order for people to live a more independent life outside.
+Skills are taught and support is given to promote recovery and develop confidence in order for people to live a more independent life in the community.